Ready for sweet relief?

 Mom-dom is full of joy, love, and (reality check) plenty of frustrations and fear.
 For the days you are having breastfeeding discomfort, low milk supply, perineal or hemorrhoid pain— Rachel’s Remedy brings the relief.
 Because our products are created for you, by a mom that’s been right where you’re sitting.

-Our Down There Relief Packs work to sooth pain and swelling from hemorrhoids, childbirth, and more with our one-of-a-kind contoured design for optimal fit in hard to reach places.
+Our award winning Down There Relief Packs soothe pain and swelling from hemorrhoids, childbirth, and more with our one-of-a-kind contoured design for optimal fit in hard to reach places.
 Our Down There Relief Packs are ideal for anyone suffering from pain, down there.

 "Rachel’s Remedy changes the entire breastfeeding experience providing fast and continuing relief for breastfeeding problems and sore breasts."